Mermaiding: Equipment

 The basic structure of the tail is that of a sleeve or tube that encompasses the legs from ankle to waist, enclosing fins or a monofin that is strapped to and extends from the wearer's feet.
 The stiff fin provides structure for the fluke as well as propulsion during swimming.

 Materials

-Tails can be made out of almost any material, from fabric to platinum cure silicone, and are priced accordingly, from $100 to several thousand dollars.
-Several tailmaking companies are currently operating, in addition to a vibrant "do it yourself" scene.
+Tails can be made out of a variety of materials, from fabric to platinum cure silicone, and vary in price from $100 to several thousand dollars.
+Several tailmaking companies are currently operating, in addition to a "do it yourself" scene.
 Secondhand tails are frequently sold privately or through sites such as eBay.